dlight-js/homepage/apps/homepage/public/docs/getting-started/index.md

 * 🪶 Intuitively Simple
   * Dlight is born reactive and is designed to be intuitively simple, with a minimalistic API that requires no memorization of complex functions or libraries.

 In this section, we'll quickly walk you through the core idea of DLight.js and help you get started with a simple DLight project.
-If you just want to get your hands on a new DLight project, go through `Introduction` and `Quick Start` session and take a look at `DLight Syntax` and `Basic Usage`.
-If you want to know what's under DLight's hood, check `Rethinking Reactivity` out!
+Let's get started!